-We’ve always had a casual love affair with the slow cooker, which many folks may know under the trademarked brand name “Crock-Pot.”
-But our friend and cookbook author, Kathy Hester, turned that occasional fling of ours into a deeply rooted relationship.
+We’ve always had a casual love affair with the slow cooker.
+Now our friend and cookbook author Kathy Hester has turned that occasional fling of ours into a deeply rooted relationship.
 Pumpkin purée in a slow cooker?
 Who knew?
-Crock-Pots rock.

 Basically a cooking pot surrounded by an electrical heating element, a slow cooker has an inner ceramic pot, or “crock,” that serves as both the cooking container and a heat reservoir to keep the heat constant.
 While we use our slow cooker for basic things like cooking beans or simmering tomato sauce, our reason to use it stems from the energy efficiency of the appliance.
 A side benefit in the summer is that show cookers don’t add more heat to the house, especially if they are placed on a front porch like we do.

-“A slow cooker is an amazing tool for a working person because they can throw most meals together in the morning and come home to a dinner that just needs a few touches or is simply ready to eat,” shares Hester, a home gardener and loyal customer at her local farmers’ market in Durham, N.C.
+“A slow cooker is an amazing tool for a working person because they can throw most meals together in the morning and come home to a dinner that just needs a few touches or is simply ready to eat,” shares Hester, a home gardener and loyal customer at the farmers market in Durham, N.C.

 New to slow cooking?
 No worries.
 Here are some handy tips to get started:

 1. Consider the Size of the Slow Cooker

 “For a family of two or four people who like leftovers, I recommend a 3½- to 4-quart slow cooker,” Hester advises.
 This size will also nicely cook about a pound of beans.
 Slow cookers also come in “3-in-1” styles that include a 2-quart, 4-quart and 6-quart crock that nest together and are easy to store.
 “Everyone should have one 2 quart or smaller slow cooker for breakfast and party dips.
 They are inexpensive and I promise you’ll use it more than you think.
 I have two that I use weekly.”